xin-001/LibManagementSys/README.md

 <div/>

-The other is let students borrow books.
+The other is to let students borrow books.
 When we go to the library, we can <br/>
-(1) find the situation of a book,<br/>
+(1) find the status of a book,<br/>
 (2) borrow a book,<br/>
 (3) return a book,<br/>
 (4) exit the management system.<br/>